Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Discussion

 With regard to clinical application, the integration framework offers the user some flexibility in terms of personalized treatment planning by allowing patient-specific adjustments regarding individual anatomical variations, tumor topography relative to the ventricles, and desired dose levels.
 At the same time, the impact of the POLO model can be adjusted via the weight of the respective objective function, enabling the clinician to somewhat control the trade-off between dose, dose-averaged LET and NTCP reduction.
-This approach is akin to the work of Sallem et al. \cite{Sallem2024}, who showed that clinical objectives can be achieved while reducing NTCP levels for a number of LGG patients.
+This approach is akin to the work of Sallem et al.\cite{Sallem2024}, who showed that clinical objectives can be achieved while reducing NTCP levels for a number of LGG patients.
+Also, the INDIGO (INDIvidualized, model-Guided Optimization of proton beam treatment plans for LGG treatment) protocol presented there promotes active CTV dose de-escalation, thus we did not strictly enforce target coverage in our approach to observe the resulting trade-offs.
+For method selection, the capability to preserve target coverage may, however, serve as one of the decision criteria.

-Nonetheless, we analyzed our integration framework by randomly picking a single LGG patient, which is sufficient to show the feasibility and potential implications of the approach, but limits the ability to draw conclusions about the generalizability of the framework.
-Therefore, to further improve robustness and clinical relevance, future studies should include a larger, more diverse patient cohort that allows for the investigation of different anatomical variations, tumor sizes, and localizations relative to the cerebral ventricles.
+Nonetheless, we analyzed our integration framework by picking a single LGG patient, which is sufficient to show the feasibility and potential implications of the approach, but limits the ability to draw conclusions about the generalizability of the framework.
+In this regard, we are not expecting technical issues when transferring the direct optimization approach to other patients.
+However, uncertainties about the clinical viability would be best addressed by a full treatment plan comparison study on a larger dataset, preferably on the patient cohort currently being recruited for the ongoing phase II trial.
+A future study such as this could focus on the more clinical aspects of POLO model-based treatment planning and on the reproducibility of clinical decision making in the ongoing trial.

 Adding more complex tumor geometries and more intricately located OARs could render the integration framework even more comprehensive.
 Beyond this, a comparative analysis with the methodology of Sallem et al. \cite{Sallem2024} could provide crucial insights into the clinical feasibility and potential advantages of our approach in real-world settings, which is essential for evaluating its clinical impact and practical implementation.
 Specifically, comparing the dose distributions between our study and that of Sallem et al. \cite{Sallem2024} at equivalent NTCP levels would yield valuable information on target coverage and the sparing of OARs, with a particular focus on the cerebral ventricles.